MicrosoftDocs/cloud-adoption-framework/docs/reference/tools-templates.md

 | Resource | Description |
 |----------|-------------|
 | [Datacenter migration discovery checklist](https://raw.githubusercontent.com/Microsoft/CloudAdoptionFramework/master/migrate/datacenter-migration-discovery-checklist.docx) | Review this checklist for information that helps identify workloads, servers, and other assets in your datacenter.
 Use this information to help plan your migration.
 | [Migration templates](https://aka.ms/adopt/plan/generator) | In the Azure DevOps generator, we've built several templates that you can use to help streamline your projects.
-Templates have been created for [WVD](https://azuredevopsdemogenerator.azurewebsites.net/?name=wvdmigration), [Server Migration](https://azuredevopsdemogenerator.azurewebsites.net/?name=servermigration), [SQL Migration](https://azuredevopsdemogenerator.azurewebsites.net/?name=sqlmigration), and [AKS deployments](https://azuredevopsdemogenerator.azurewebsites.net/?name=cafaks).
+Templates have been created for [Windows Virtual Desktop](https://azuredevopsdemogenerator.azurewebsites.net/?name=wvdmigration), [server migration](https://azuredevopsdemogenerator.azurewebsites.net/?name=servermigration), [SQL migration](https://azuredevopsdemogenerator.azurewebsites.net/?name=sqlmigration), and [AKS deployments](https://azuredevopsdemogenerator.azurewebsites.net/?name=cafaks).

 ## Innovate